daffainfo/ctf-writeup/ICSJWG CTF 2023/The Phish Tank - 3b/README.md

 We need to do reverse engineering on a PDF file to obtain the email (Sorry, I can't provide you the file, because its a malware)

 ## How to Solve?
 First, im using static-analysis approach to find the flag and then using [peepdf](https://github.com/jesparza/peepdf).
-Here is the command that I used
+Here is the command I used

 ```shell
 python2 peepdf.py -f /home/kali/Downloads/download.pdf -i